ExplainTheUniverse/ExplainTheUniverse/Site/data/methodology.md

 2. The same set of 8 prompts was presented to each model in the same order.
 3. Responses were collected and analyzed for each model.

+The complete responses are in the menu **Explore the Results**.
 The web interfaces used for each model were:

 - Claude.ai for Claude 3.5 Sonnet (Anthropic)
 - ChatGPT.com for GPT-4o and o1-preview (OpenAI)